marionbarker/loopdocs/docs/operation/loop-settings/pump-commands.md

 #### Suspend Delivery

 This command will suspend all insulin delivery; basals, temp basals, and boluses in progress.
-When you press suspend delivery, all insulin delivery will stop indefinitely.
+When you press suspend delivery, all insulin delivery stops indefinitely and the display changes to say `Resume Delivery`.
+(If the display does not update, tap the refresh screen icon at the top of the screen to the right of the Pod image.)

 ![Line indicates delivery is suspended, tap to resume](img/pod-settings-resume.png){width="250"}
-{align="center"}

 A banner notice will appear on the Loop's main screen when phone is in portrait mode when insulin delivery is suspended.

 ![banner notice on the HUD](img/pod-hud-suspended.png){width="250"}
-{align="center"}

 You will need to press `Tap to Resume` in the banner or the `Resume Delivery` button in the Pod Settings to resume your scheduled basal rate and let Loop get back to action.
 If a bolus delivery was interrupted by the Suspend Pod command, it will not be resumed.

+!!! warning "Keep Gear Close During Resume"
+    When you resume delivery, the 24 hour Pod basal rate schedule is sent to the Pod.
+Be sure the Phone, RileyLink and Pod stay close until the message exchange is complete.

 #### Expiration Reminder

 With the Expiration Reminder you can set a convenient time to get a notification to replace your Pod.
-Using the standard setting, Loop sets the default to 70 hours, i.e., two hours before the full 3 days that Insulet guarantees.
-The allowed range of values is between 1 hour and 24 hours prior to Pod expiration at 72 hours of Pod life.
+Loop sets the default to 70 hours, i.e., two hours before the full 3 days that Insulet guarantees.
+The allowed range of values is between 1 hour and 24 hours prior to the Pod expiration at 72 hours of Pod life.
+If you select a date/time outside this range, Loop will modify your selection to the closest allowed value.

 As with the PDM, Loop allows the Pod to continue operating after expiration until it reaches the maximum allowed 80 hours of life, at which time, the Pod shuts down and alarms.
 Loop detects this message the next time it tries to communicate with the Pod.
 In the event your Pod runs out of insulin before that time, then you will get a "Pod empty" notification.

 ![view of the expiration reminder selection wheel](img/pod-settings-screen-expiration-reminder.png){width="250"}
-{align="center"}

 #### Change Time Zone